holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Work out what you need, count the costs of that data being lost, measure the cost of the potential solutions, and compare.

 I have used rsync in many shapes and forms for many years and it has been good.
 Check your backup logs to make sure what you think is happening is.
-When you are setting up your backup scripts, dry-run test them, to make sure you do not over-write something or some place that was not intended.
+When you are setting up your backup scripts, test them to make sure you do not overwrite something or some place that was not intended.

 You can run scripts manually if you are disciplined and they are very easy, otherwise it usually pays to automate them.
 Cron does what it says it will do on the box.